itf/led-curtain-2/README.md

 [] Improve the Readme, explaining everything that the project does, and explaining the design choices.

 []Make arguments dependent on x and y

+[]Keep arguments that are modified inside args stay modified inside args.
+Create a function in pattern input called getDifference, which returns a dict.